• About

 I really believe that shared experiences, whether it’s exploring a new city, hiking a scenic trail, or simply navigating through airport chaos, create lasting memories and strengthen family ties.
 Plus, overcoming challenges as a team helps build a sense of unity and resilience.

-Portrait of two young kids running hand in hand toward Eiffel Tower at Trocadero in Paris by Katie Donnelly Photography
+Travel with kids Portrait of two young kids running hand in hand toward Eiffel Tower at Trocadero in Paris by Katie Donnelly Photography

 So, travel can look a lot of different ways.
 Domestic travel to nearby cities is obviously much easier than taking an international flight.
 And I think both are excellent options!